Sweet Potato-Cauliflower Gratin with Crispy Sage Leaves

 - 1/4 cup plus 1 tablespoon freshly grated Parmesan

-- 20 fresh sage leaves, plus 1 tablespoon chopped fresh sage
+- 20 fresh sage leaves, plus 1 tablespoon chopped

 - Coarse salt and freshly ground pepper